dawkrish/blog/posts/2024-12-31-pazy-first-month.md

 ### Kickstarting at Pazy

 I was really nervous.
-Its my first time working *professionally*
+Its my first time working *professionally*.
+I started using the following things for the first time

+- VSCode Git Client
+- Slack
+- Jira
+- Confluence
+- DBeave/ DataGrip